 And don’t worry if you’re dragging along friends who aren’t as obsessed with climbing as you are, they’ll have plenty of yoga, hiking, trail running, and mountain biking trails to explore.
 Should you or your friends desire a break from climbing, the Idaho Mountain Festival will also be hosting the King of the Castle 10K —a trail race that spans a majestic 6-mile course around and through Castle Rocks State Park.
-You can find more information about the race here.

 Still need convincing?